 Q: What happens if you don’t get the job or interview you expected?

 A: Remember not every hand is a winner.
 You are not going to get every interview or job offer even if you are the most qualified.
 In fact sometimes in life as in poker you do everything right and still lose.
 Make sure you do not let what poker player’s call a “bad beat” ruin the rest of your hands or job interviews to come.
-Going on tilt, or being overly emotional about your loss will hurt your ability to go on to the next opportunity.
+Going on tilt or being overly emotional about your loss will hurt your ability to go on to the next opportunity.
 There’s always another hand or interview.
 Compose yourself and go on to the next.
 Don’t let your emotions undermine your intelligence.

 Q: But it seems like I just keep losing one after the other.

 A: There is a great poker story in PokerWoman about a man name Jack Strauss.
 He was playing in the 1982 World series of poker and thought he had gone “all in ” and put all his chips in the pot during a hand.
-He lost the hand and thought he was out of the tournament but when he got up to leave it turned out he had 1 chip left.
+He lost the hand and thought he was out of the tournament but when he got up to leave it turned out he had one chip left.
 He went on to win that tournament.
 Out of that experience came the expression “all you need is a chip and a chair’ Keep motivated, keep playing and stay in the game and you will land something good.

 Q: What can I do if I have a job but I am very unhappy and need to find something better.

-A: It’s a tough economy out there but sometimes you have to have to know when to fold’em.
+A: It’s a tough economy out there but sometimes you have to know when to fold’em.
 Getting out of a bad job is sometimes a necessary evil in helping you preserve your sanity.
 Yes it is a risk but sometimes you need to take a risk to up your odds for a long term win.
 Best to look for the job while you are still working but don’t be afraid to put yourself out there and acknowledge that it is time to move on to the next game.

 Q: Anything else we can learn from the principles at the poker table.

 A: In poker and in life the prizes go to the bold.
-Be confident, have no fear show some bravado and bet on your self to become a winner.
+Be confident, have no fear show some bravado and bet on yourself to become a winner.